janjiss/todo-elm/README.md

 $ yarn dev
 ```

-Open http://localhost:3000 and start modifying the code in /src.
+Open http://localhost:3000 and you should be good to go!